Commonwealth citizen: Rights and privileges

 Commonwealth citizens have different entitlements in each Commonwealth country, which individually have separate legislation specifying what, if any, rights they are afforded.
 The organization does not have a permissive system of free movement or labour and in over half of the member states, Commonwealth citizens do not receive substantially different treatment than foreign nationals.

-In 16 countries and all three Crown Dependencies of the United Kingdom, Commonwealth citizens may register to vote after fulfilling residence requirements.
+In 14 countries and all three Crown Dependencies, Commonwealth citizens may register to vote after fulfilling residence requirements.
 In Australia, Bermuda, and the Cayman Islands, they no longer have the right to register as electors, but voters who were already registered before that right was ended may continue to participate in elections.
 Commonwealth citizens are also eligible to serve in one or both houses of the national legislature in Jamaica, Saint Lucia, Saint Vincent and the Grenadines, and the United Kingdom.

-All Commonwealth citizens may receive consular assistance from British embassies and consulates in foreign non-Commonwealth nations where their home countries have not established diplomatic or consular posts.
+All Commonwealth citizens may receive consular assistance from British embassies and consulates in foreign non-Commonwealth nations during emergencies where their home countries have not established diplomatic or consular posts.
 They are eligible to apply for British emergency passports, if their travel documents have been lost or stolen and permission has been given by their national governments.
 Additionally, Australia issues Documents of Identity in exceptional circumstances to resident Commonwealth citizens who are unable to obtain valid travel documents from their countries of origin and must travel urgently.

-When residing in the United Kingdom, Commonwealth citizens are generally exempt from registering with local police, may be employed in non-reserved Civil Service posts, and are eligible to enlist in the British Armed Forces.
+When residing in the United Kingdom, Commonwealth citizens are eligible to be employed in non-reserved Civil Service posts and are eligible to enlist in the British Armed Forces.
+In addition, Commonwealth citizens were generally exempt from the requirement to register with local police, until the registration scheme was completely removed in August 2022.

 Right to vote

 The following jurisdictions allow citizens of other Commonwealth countries to vote:

-Access to voting in these countries is open to all resident foreign nationals and is not exclusive to Commonwealth citizens:
+Access to voting in these countries is open to all permanent resident foreign nationals and is not exclusive to Commonwealth citizens: